Software-Improvement-Group/sigridci/docs/metadata.md

 The [Sigrid API documentation](sigrid-api-documentation.md#system-metadata) contains descriptions of the various fields.

+The contents of the YAML file will be used to update the metadata whenever you publish your system to Sigrid.
+If you run Sigrid CI *without* publishing, i.e. when you run it for a branch or pull request, the metadata does *not* get updated.
+This ensures that publishing code and publishing metadata behave in a consistent way.

 ## Contact and support

 Feel free to contact [SIG's support department](mailto:support@softwareimprovementgroup.com) for any questions or issues you may have after reading this document, or when using Sigrid or Sigrid CI.
 Users in Europe can also contact us by phone at +31 20 314 0953.